 When you're first starting your BSF colony, you may notice ants or houseflies visiting around for the first two weeks or so.
-Once your colony is established, these little animals will disappear around the BSF environment.
+Once your colony is established, these little animals will disappear around your BSF bin.
 The flies & larvae excretes a certain smell that keeps other insects away.
-It's truly powerful.
+It can be quite powerful.

-To keep the humidity of your hatching box, place it in a cool dry place.
-The shade will help keep the temperature not too hot.
+To retain the humidity of your hatching box, place it in a cool dry place.
+The shade will help keep the temperature nice and good.
 The warm temperature helps the eggs hatch a bit quicker.
 A good temperature for hatching is about 85F (29C).

 Remember don't put too much substrate in the beginning because it may turn moldy before the larvae have a chance to eat it.
 About 500 grams is okay for 50 grams of eggs.
 After 2-3 days after they hatch, we can transfer them to a more yummy food house.

 If you're an efficient (or lazy) grower, how about we try:

 The lazy way to incubate BSF eggs